 3. GRE Report

 Both old and new versions of the GRE scores will be accepted.
-Official report of Graduate Record Examination (GRE) Quantitative, Verbal, and Writing scores must be submitted.
+Official report of Graduate Record Examination (GRE) Quantitative, Verbal, and Writing scores must be submitted through CSDCAS.
 A cumulative score of at least 291 (900 minimum score with old GRE scoring system) on the verbal and quantitative sections is required for full admission.
-The Division requires all applicants to report their GRE score, regardless of whether they already have a graduate degree.4.
-Recommendation Letters
+The Division requires all applicants to report their GRE score, regardless of whether they already have a graduate degree.

-International students from non-English-speaking countries need a TOEFL score of 600 (internet equivalent of 100) or equivalent to show English proficiency.
-Additional sources of evidence may be requested by the division to make a final decision.
+International applicants from non-English-speaking countries need a TOEFL internet score of 100 (equivalent to the old paper score of 600) or equivalent to show English proficiency.
+An applicant who is being considered for a spot in the program will receive an email from the Division of Communication Disorders requesting that official TOEFL scores be sent directly to the Division within 10 business days.
+Additional information or an interview may be requested by the Division before making a final decision.
 English proficiency must be sufficient for success in graduate school and certification as a speech-language pathologist in the United States, even if the applicant intends to remain in his or her native country.